7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 		- SQL
 - Third-Party providers acan be powered by Private Link

-The PaaS service still has a external facing endpoint that some companies do not want even with firewall/authenication - firewalls and authenication are bypassable.
+The PaaS service still has a external facing endpoint that some companies do not want even with firewall/authentication - firewalls and authentication are bypassable.

 Azure Firewall is managed, cloud-based network security service that protects your Azure VNets resources:
-- It is a fully stateful Firewall as a SErvice (FWaaS) with: built-in high availability and unrestricted cloud scalability
+- It is a fully stateful Firewall as a Service (FWaaS) with: built-in high availability and unrestricted cloud scalability
 - Uses a static public IP address for your VNet resources allowing outside firewalls to identify traffic originating from your virtual network
 - Fully integrated with Azure Monitor for logging and analytics
 - Azure Firewall on its own VNet